 Our Commitment to Child Safety

-At St Joseph’s Early childhood Service (SJECS), we are dedicated to ensuring the safety, protection, and well-being of the children in our care.
-We’re committed to creating learning environments where all children are respected, valued and encouraged to reach their full potential.
+At St Joseph’s Early Childhood Service (SJECS), we are unwavering in our commitment to the safety, protection, and well-being of every child in our care.
+We strive to create inclusive and respectful learning environments where all children are valued, supported, and empowered to reach their full potential.

 SJECS is committed to Child Safety